sai-vivek108/MyDroneSim-git/README.md

 3. **UI and Visualization**: The video panel system provides visual feedback and control interfaces.
 4. **Network and Communication**: Communication components enable multiplayer functionality.
 5. **Management**: The `DroneManager` coordinates all components and manages the overall system.

-**Architecture Diagram Placeholder**:
-[Insert architecture diagram showing component relationships]

-## Interaction Flow

-1. User selects a drone through the UI
-2. `DroneVideoPanelItem` triggers the `OnDroneSelected` event
-3. `DroneController` receives the selection and:
-   - Changes network ownership to the host
-   - Switches input type to keyboard
-   - Updates visual indicators
-4. The host can now control the selected drone
-5. Status updates are sent to the UI for display

-**Interaction Flow Diagram Placeholder**:
-[Insert diagram showing the interaction flow]

 ## Extension Points